 Dogs have slightly blunted teeth, whereas cats have small, sharp teeth.
 Dog bites are generally larger and, as such, easier to clean.
 Cat bites are more susceptible to infection due to the fact that they cause tiny puncture wounds.
 Cat bites can insert bacteria deep under the skin and are difficult to clean properly.
 These puncture wounds often heal over quickly due to the small size.
 This can trap bacteria inside the body if the injury has not been adequately cleaned.

 An individual who has been bitten by an animal should clean the injury immediately.
 If the wound does not appear serious, home treatment may be all that is required.
 For more extensive injuries it may be necessary to seek medical attention.
 Individuals who are unsure about the severity of an injury are advised to get the advice of a medical professional.

 A person's health and safety should always be the first priority.
 Once treatment has been administered, however, it is recommended that proper representation be obtained, if applicable.
-Medical bills can add up quickly, and without proper representation the cost of treatment may fall to the injured party.
+Medical bills can add up quickly, and without proper representation, the cost of treatment may fall to the injured party.
 Carter Mario is a Connecticut-based law firm that specializes in personal injury cases.
-Qualified representation can help individuals to secure proper compensation after an animal bite injury.
+The qualified representation can help individuals to secure proper compensation after an animal bite injury.